top of page

 7. Relationships: following the Golden Rule, or the Law of Karma: our actions will always cause a consequence.
 If someone's done you 'wrong' - contemplate when may you have unconsciously done that previously yourself.
 Treat others as you'd like to be treated.
 Assert your values with clear communication and boundaries, and do your part to act on them accordingly.

-What other ways I did not mention but would be your way to create less harm?
+What other ways I did not mention, but would be your way to create less harm?
 Contemplate it this month and share it with us in classes!

 27:41